topo-gps/topo-gps-manual/en/routes/routes_select.rst

   - *Remove from map*: The selected routes will be removed from the map.
   - *Merge*: The selected routes will be :ref:`merged into a new route <sec-routes-merge>`.
 A screen will be displayed in which you can choose a title.
 If you press 'Save' the merged route will be created. <APPLE>Sometimes it might be useful to merge routes first, and then :ref:`split them <sec-route-split>` afterwards (Route details > Edit > Split route).
 For example in this way you can make your personal daily tracks from a collection of routes that together make a longer trail.</APPLE>
-  - *Edit line style: The line style of the selected routes can be modified.
+  - *Edit line style*: The line style of the selected routes can be modified.
 In this way you can easily give a collection of routes a distinct color or line width.